Arrested in Agua Dulce?

 The Bail Bond Process

 Bail bonds are far and away the most common method people use to get friends and loved one’s out of custody.
 They’re cheaper than cash bonds because they only cost 10% of the total bail amount and they’re faster than property bonds because there’s no appraisal process and red tape to be navigated through.

 To begin the bail bond process, it starts by giving us a call and providing the name, birth date and date and time of arrest of the person you want to bail out.
 We will use the information you provide to locate him or her within the system and verify their eligibility for bail.
 Then, we have you fill out the short, simple bail bond application forms and sign the indemnitor’s agreement.
 Last, we provide you with a receipt and send an agent to the jail to post the bond.
 Your friend or loved one will then be released as soon as possible.

 If you’re unable to meet with us in person to fill out the forms, we can very easily complete the bail bond application process via phone, fax or email.
 No matter where you’re located (even if it’s out of the country), we can still get your friend or loved one out of jail fast.

 We accept major debit/credit cards, including Master Card, American Express, Visa and Discover as well as cash, checks (business or personal checks), money orders, bank account transfers and money wire.

 We also provide several flexible payment plans for families and friends who would care to finance a bail bond.
 No matter how you choose to pay, we never include any additional fees, charges or interest.
-You pay only the state-mandated cost of 10%, that’s it.

 If you would like additional information regarding Agua Dulce bail bonds, please give us a call.
 A friendly, knowledgeable bail bondsman is available to take your call 24/7 at 661-299-2663.